-Esther A. Armah is an international award-winning journalist.
-She works across print, radio, television and theatre.
+Esther A. Armah is Executive Director of The Armah Institute of Emotional Justice (AIEJ.
+It provides emotionality education in the context of race, gender, culture via the Emotional Justice framework through Projects, Training, Thought Leadership working in Accra, New York, London.
 She is Director of EAA Media Productions.
 Esther has travelled and worked in Accra, Nigeria, South Africa, Kenya, Lesotho; New York, Washington DC, Chicago, Philadelphia and London.
-Esther currently lives in Accra, and works between Accra, New York and London.
+She currently lives in Accra, and works between Accra, New York and London.

 In Ghana, she is a Front Page columnist for Business & Financial Times focusing on media, gender, policy and violence.
 She is Host, Creator and Executive Producer of The Spin, a weekly one hour all women of color round table podcast that airs in the US, London, Ghana and Nigeria.
 The Spin was named by Clutch magazine as one of New York’s Top 10 Podcasts.
 Her Ghana projects on gender via EAA Media Productions include: #IAmBecomingGH inspired by Michelle Obama; #TimesUpGH specializing and regionalizing the global #MeToo and #TimesUp movement; and #WeAreThe52percent – honoring the activism and issuing a call to action on political representation by women across Ghana’s political landscape.
 Armah is a Media Communications Lecturer with Webster University, and has also taught at Ashesi University, African University College of Communications (AUCC).
 Esther is Creator of Ghana’s annual media summit: #reImagineGH: stories, standards and sex focusing on Ghana media’s reportage of issues on sexual violence.
 Esther is a member of Ghana’s Coalition Against Sexual Abuse (CASA); and the Alliance for Women in Media Africa (AWMA).
 As a playwright, her fifth play #safeCARGO was produced and performed in Accra.